Friday, February 12, 2010

 It is that Love, my friend, that can be the biggest determining factor of whether or not you will succeed at obtaining your heart's desire.

-Everything is beautiful in it's own time.
+You are not a victim Everything is beautiful in it's own time.
 Circumstances are never perfect.
 Sometimes they appear to be out of our control.
 Sometimes they are not favorable.
 Sometimes, to avoid being held accountable, we blame our circumstances.

 One thing is for certain, no matter what the circumstance, everything happens for a reason.
 Work in your circumstance.
 Use it as a tool.
 Examine what's happening around you.
 What's hot?
 What's not?
 Why?
 What can you use to improve your circumstances and move you closer to your goals?
 What can you do differently next time to avoid a counter-productive situation?